spamegg1/reviews/README.md

 In the second assignment you actually have to write the code that renders the 3D teapot.
 The geometry is provided but you have to implement all the lighting, shading, coloring etc. This was quite challenging but still doable.
 You have to work across a lot of different files.
 Read a TON of different formulas from the slides and put the calculations in the right files in the right places.
 In addition to C++ you have to learn to use GLSL: GL Shading Language.
 Thankfully Assignment 0 has working, correct sample code that you can look at and imitate.

-The TAs did something extremely useful: they provided guides from students who successfully completed the assignments.
+They did something extremely useful: they provided guides from students who successfully completed the assignments.
 These were FAR MORE USEFUL than the assignment texts themselves.

 The third assignment was getting close to Hack the Kernel levels of difficulty.
 It says: "hey, go ahead and implement a Ray Tracer!"
 OK...
 No skeleton code is provided.
 There is a long, wordy specification and some links to sites with "ray tracer design ideas".
 OK...
 Also you can't use the OpenGL libraries from previous assignments, because the ray tracer is software rendering only, it doesn't use any hardware acceleration.
 OK...
 Also, rendering each of the test images with your ray tracer will take hours of CPU intensive computing.
 OK...

 I took a look at some people's solutions and holy hell... it would have taken me at least 1-2 months to do that.
 Here the TAs joke that with each assignment the time required to finish goes up exponentially.
 They had a formula, something like (n+1)^n hours: Assignment 0 would take 1 hour, Assignment 1 would take 2, Assignment 2 would take 3^2 = 9 and Assignment 3 takes 4^3 = 64 hours.
 With the added time pressure from edX and no way to even test things I gave up (thanks to HtK I was beginning to master *The Art of Moving On*).

 *Spam's recommendation:* Do the first two assignments, if you really want to learn computer graphics and OpenGL.
 Otherwise skip it.
-But wait... if you really want to go into computer graphics, there are probably much better ways to learn this stuff.
-Do those instead.

 ### <a name="ml"></a> Machine Learning
 https://www.coursera.org/learn/machine-learning